Moses: Historicity

 A theory developed by Cornelis Tiele in 1872, which has proved influential, argued that Yahweh was a Midianite god, introduced to the Israelites by Moses, whose father-in-law Jethro was a Midianite priest.
 It was to such a Moses that Yahweh reveals his real name, hidden from the Patriarchs who knew him only as El Shaddai.
 Against this view is the modern consensus that most of the Israelites were native to Palestine.
 Martin Noth argued that the Pentateuch uses the figure of Moses, originally linked to legends of a Transjordan conquest, as a narrative bracket or late redactional device to weld together four of the five, originally independent, themes of that work.
-Manfred Görg and Rolf Krauss, the latter in a somewhat sensationalist manner, have suggested that the Moses story is a distortion or transmogrification of the historical pharaoh Amenmose (c.
+Manfred Görg and Rolf Krauss, the latter in a somewhat sensationalist manner, have suggested that the Moses story is a distortion or transmogrification of the historical vizier Amenmose (Vizier) (c.
 1200 BCE), who was dismissed from office and whose name was later simplified to msy (Mose).
 Aidan Dodson regards this hypothesis as "intriguing, but beyond proof".
 Rudolf Smend argues that the two details about Moses that were most likely to be historical are his name, of Egyptian origin, and his marriage to a Midianite woman, details which seem unlikely to have been invented by the Israelites; in Smend's view, all other details given in the biblical narrative are too mythically charged to be seen as accurate data.

 The name King Mesha of Moab has been linked to that of Moses.
 Mesha also is associated with narratives of an exodus and a conquest, and several motifs in stories about him are shared with the Exodus tale and that regarding Israel's war with Moab (2 Kings 3).
 Moab rebels against oppression, like Moses, leads his people out of Israel, as Moses does from Egypt, and his first-born son is slaughtered at the wall of Kir-hareseth as the firstborn of Israel are condemned to slaughter in the Exodus story, in what Calvinist theologian Peter Leithart described as "an infernal Passover that delivers Mesha while wrath burns against his enemies".

 Other Egyptian figures which have been postulated as candidates for a historical Moses-like figure include the princes Ahmose-ankh and Ramose, who were sons of pharaoh Ahmose I, or a figure associated with the family of pharaoh Thutmose III.

+Irsu

-Israel Knohl has proposed to identify Moses with Irsu, a Shasu who, according to Papyrus Harris I and the Elephantine Stele, took power in Egypt with the support of "Asiatics" (people from the Levant) after the death of Queen Twosret; after coming to power, Irsu and his supporters disrupted Egyptian rituals, "treating the gods like the people" and halting offerings to the Egyptian deities.
-They were eventually defeated and expelled by the new Pharaoh Setnakhte and, while fleeing, they abandoned large quantities of gold and silver they had stolen from the temples.
+Biblical scholar Israel Knohl has proposed to identify Moses with Irsu, a Shasu.
+According to Papyrus Harris I, dated to approximately 1152 BC, and the Elephantine Stele, dated to the reign of pharaoh Setnakht, Irsu overthrew the ancient Egyptian government and took power with the support of "Asiatics" (people from the Levant) after the death of Queen Twosret.
+Upon coming to power, Irsu and his supporters disrupted ancient Egyptian rituals, halting offerings to the Egyptian deities and "treating the gods like the people".
+They were eventually defeated and expelled by the new Pharaoh Setnakhte.
+While fleeing, they abandoned large quantities of gold and silver they had stolen from the temples.